When will you get your stimulus cash, and how? - KTVZ

 For those who haven’t filed a return for either 2019 or 2018, the IRS urges them to do so quickly.

 Even those who don’t normally need to file a tax return may have to in order to receive their payment.
-That includes individuals who earned less than $12,200 in 2019 and couples who earned less than $24,400, as well as some seniors.
-The IRS said it will soon provide further guidance here for those people about how to file a return.
+That includes individuals who earned less than $12,200 in 2019 and couples who earned less than $24,400.

 Language on tax forms can be unclear, especially for someone who hasn’t filed a return in a while.
 Usually, the IRS has in-person taxpayer assistance centers located across the country — but they have all been shut down due to the pandemic.

-Note: This story has been updated with the Treasury Department’s guidance for Social Security recipients and details of a House Democratic memo on IRS distribution timelines.